scottbreenmsft/scripts/Intune/Microsoft 365 Apps/Detection/README.md

  - **ExcludedApps** - The list of apps to exclude from installation when installing O365ProPlusRetail.
 For a list of options, see https://docs.microsoft.com/en-us/deployoffice/office-deployment-tool-configuration-options#id-attribute-part-of-excludeapp-element.

 ### Excluded Apps
-The list of apps to exclude from installation when installing OfficeProPlusRetail.
+The list of apps to exclude from installation when installing O365ProPlusRetail.
 For a list of options, see https://docs.microsoft.com/en-us/deployoffice/office-deployment-tool-configuration-options#id-attribute-part-of-excludeapp-element.

 **NOTE This is only checked when the product ID is O365ProPlusRetail**